geohacker/osm-as-infrastructure/README.md

             2. OpenLayers

 ### 4. Moabi - Using OpenStreetMap for monitoring natural resource extraction in DRC. - 5 mins.
-### 5. Code and support - where to find code, documentation and how to get support.
+### 5. Code and support - where to find code, documentation and how to get support. - 2 min.